themrleon/luckfox-pico-mini-b/README.md

         dr_mode = "host";
 };
 ```
-After that, all images built will have the chosen mode as default.
+After that, all images built will have the chosen mode by default.

 ### Config tool
 Run `sudo luckfox-config` inside the OS:
 <img width="351" height="249" alt="image" src="https://github.com/user-attachments/assets/b886a545-9c29-44e1-bac3-04a9c8de8a29" />

-Note that it will only take effect after a reboot and also persist.
+Note that it will only take effect after a reboot (and persist too).

 # How to access Pico via USB cable
-Connect pico to computer via USB cable, after a while a new RNDIS / network interface should be detected:
+Connect pico to computer via USB cable, after a while a new RNDIS network interface should be detected:
 ```bash
 $ ifconfig
 enxae935ce313b2: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500